50-Cent/50-Cent.github.io/_pages/about.md

 Previously, I was a postdoc in the [Department of Neurology](https://med.virginia.edu/neurology/) at the [University of Virginia](https://www.virginia.edu), where I was advised by [Dr. Jaideep Kapur](https://www.kapurlab.com/people.html).
 I obtained my Ph.D. in Electrical Engineering under [Scott Acton](https://engineering.virginia.edu/faculty/scott-t-acton).

+I am interested in understanding how complex neural dynamics, such as traveling waves, emerge from large-scale brain networks by integrating AI and neuroscience.
+My PhD research focused on graph-theoretic modeling and network-level feature extraction, with particular emphasis on neuronal morphology.
+During my postdoc at UVA, I developed AI tools and conducted neuroscientific experiments to study the propagation of pathological traveling waves of electrical activity in epileptic neural networks.
+Currently at MIT, I study how traveling waves and neural oscillations contribute to working memory, with the broader goal of uncovering the computational principles underlying cognition and brain function.